Seeking a quadratic refinement of Sendov's conjecture

 Based on this experimental data, we make

 \begin{conjecture} The conjectured values of $c_n$ listed in Table \ref{table_2} are the correct values. \end{conjecture}

 Sendov's conjecture is that $c_n\ge0$, so the values in Table \ref{table_2} substantially improve the bounds on $d(P, \beta)$ provided by Sendov's conjecture.
-Note that our Theorem \ref{theorem_5} has verified the value of $c_n$ in Table \ref{table_2} for real polynomials of degree $4$.
+Note that our Theorem \ref{theorem_5} has verified the value of $c_4$ in Table \ref{table_2} for real polynomials.